chronoxor/CppServer/README.md

 Sender information cannot be retrieved from the underlying socket connection since, firstly, transports like IPC may not have a firm notion of a message origin.
-Secondly, transports that have some notion may not have a reliable one?-?a TCP disconnect may mean a new sender, or it may mean a temporary loss in network connectivity.
+Secondly, transports that have some notion may not have a reliable one - a TCP disconnect may mean a new sender, or it may mean a temporary loss in network connectivity.

 For this reason, sender information must be included by the application if required.